Average Cost Inventory Method: Definition, Formula & Method

 Product batches ought to match the amount

-Confusion may arise if work-in-process inventory costs incurred by the manufactured items yet to be complete are processed together with the material costs.
+Confusion may arise if work-in-process inventory costs incurred by the manufactured items yet to be completed are processed together with the material costs.
 This is because the average cost method processes all costs on a single transaction before distributing them to all items.

 Combining the cost and pricing strategy to determine the selling cost will not be a good idea.
 This is because each new purchase comes at a different rate than the previous one, changing the sales price.
 Such changes may not sit well with your customers, and it will also make it hard for you to create quotations for prospective clients.